Mary Magdalene and the Garden of Mystics: A Forty Days with Journey Towards Easter, Healing and Wholeness

 Each week will have a rhythm:

 You will receive four email posts plus one video each week with essays and images to tell the story of one aspect of Mary Magdalene, woven with bibliographical references and links to listen to music and learn more if you want to dive more deeply.
 On Saturday (the traditional Jewish Sabbath), we invite you to journal on the questions presented during the week and explore on your own one of the creative practices you will be introduced to through Kayleen's video recordings of "Lent with the Mystics" .
-On Sunday evening ( 7-8 pm PST- also recorded to watch later if you cannot join us), you are invited to join our online Convivium, a time to ask questions of Kayleen and then to share your own reflections in small break out groups with other pilgrims, followed by Compline, a 30 minute contemplative service where we will learn a chant of Hildegard of Bingen and then explore lectio divina through short passages from the Gospel of Mary and the Gospel of Thomas and end with one of the great Gregorian chants for Lent, Ave Regina Caelorum.
+On Sunday evenings ( 7-8 pm PST- also recorded to watch later if you cannot join us), you are invited to join our online Convivium, a time to ask questions of Kayleen and then to share your own reflections in small break out groups with other pilgrims, followed by Compline, a 30 minute contemplative service where we will learn a chant of Hildegard of Bingen and then explore lectio divina through short passages from the Gospel of Mary and the Gospel of Thomas and end with one of the great Gregorian chants for Lent, Ave Regina Caelorum.

 St.Francis with the Virgin and Child and Mary Magdalene